-- Function as a clearing house for potential or actual shared-governance issues.
+- Functions as a clearing house for potential or actual shared governance issues.

-- Provide information to and model best practices for shared-governance committees.
+- Provides information to and models best practices for shared governance committees.

-- Assume oversight and maintenance of the CHC Organizational Handbook.
+- Assumes oversight and maintenance of the CHC Organizational Handbook.

-- Monitor Policies and Administrative Regulations related to shared governance, and recommend modifications thereof, or new Policies or Administrative Regulations, as needed.
+- Monitors Policies and Administrative Regulations related to shared governance, and recommends modifications thereof, or new Policies or Administrative Regulations, as needed.

-- Coordinate the systematic evaluation of governance and administrative structures, processes, and services.
+- Coordinates the systematic evaluation of governance and administrative structures, processes, and services.

-- Recommend resolutions of or guidelines on larger shared-governance questions at CHC.
+- Recommends resolutions of or guidelines on larger shared governance questions at CHC.

-- Coordinate campus training in shared-governance principles and practice.
+- Coordinates campus training in shared governance principles and practice.

-- Promote integration of plans by monitoring alignment among them, and recommending corrective action when necessary.
+- Promotes plan integration and alignment and recommends corrective action as necessary.

-- Crafton Council relies on research, evidence-based decision making and the results of learning assessments to inform planning and decision making.
+- Relies on research, evidence and learning assessment results to inform planning and decision-making.